How to Optimize and Speed Up your WordPress Website

 There are many plugins that help you compress images so that they weigh less, even the wp-optimize plugin has a utility that helps compress images, however, they manage to compress at most 20% and finally the image will end up weighing almost the same.
 This is why you should always upload web-optimized images from the start.
 In this tutorial I will teach you 2 methods to compress images before uploading them to your website.

-How to insert YouTube and Vimeo videos on your website without affecting the load saves 90% speed
+How to insert YouTube and Vimeo videos on your website without affecting the load saves 90% of speed

 How it is well known When publishing videos on a Web page, these should not be uploaded directly to the site, since due to the weight and resource requirements of this format, it would easily collapse the bandwidth of the hosting with a few reproductions.
 Imagine uploading a video that weighs 500 Megabytes to your Web page, you would be consuming that amount of data just to enter your Web.